gauntlt/gauntlt/README.md

 2. Create an attack file and put it anywhere you like

-        # nmap.attack
+        # simplest.attack
-        Feature: nmap attacks
-          Background:
-            Given "nmap" is installed
-            And the target hostname is "google.com"
+        Feature: simplest attack possible
+          Scenario:

-          Scenario: Verify server is available on standard web ports When I launch an "nmap" attack with:
+            When I launch a "generic" attack with:
               """
-              nmap -p 80,443 <hostname>
+              ls -a
               """
             Then the output should contain:
               """
-              80/tcp  open  http
-              443/tcp open  https
+              .
               """

 3. Run gauntlt to launch the attack defined above